Nano-photonics is the study of the behavior of light in micro-/nano-sized structures, often smaller than light wavelength.

 Photon-phonon interaction (Optomechanics)

 Light-matter interactions are dramatically enhanced in photonic nano-structures that lead to new physical phenomena or unprecedented performance.
-Phonon is the quantized energy of vibrational motion and its interaction with light is very week.
-With prudent design of the optomechanical structure, photons and phonons can be tightly confined to a small volume, strengthening the photon-phonon interaction and opening a new era of photonic signal processing including photonic RF fileters, sensors, silicon amplification / laser.
+Phonon is the quantized energy of vibrational motion, and its interaction with light is very weak.
+With the prudent design of the optomechanical structure, photons and phonons can be tightly confined to a small volume, strengthening the photon-phonon interaction and opening a new era of photonic signal processing, including photonic RF filters, sensors, silicon amplification/laser.
 We investigate the new physics and design of optomechanical systems.